 - Dissolve yeast in warm water; set aside.
 In a bowl, combine 1 cup flour, sugar and salt.
 Add milk, eggs, 2 tablespoons butter and yeast mixture.
 Beat on low speed until mixed; beat on medium for 3 minutes.
 Stir in raisins, cherries if desired and enough of the remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.
 Punch dough down; let rest 10 minutes.
-Shape into an 8-in. x 5-in. rectangle.
-Fold foil into a 20-in. x 1-1/2-in strip and 15-in. x 1-1/2-in.
+Shape into an 8x5-in. rectangle.
+Fold foil into a 20x1-1/2-in. strip and a 15x1-1/2-in. strip.
 Grease strips; place on a greased baking sheet in the shape of a cross.
 Center dough over strips.
 Melt remaining butter and brush over dough.
 Wrap strips loosely around dough, overlapping edges 1 in. and securing with a paper clip.
 Cover and let rise until doubled, about 30 minutes.

 - Bake at 350° for 35-40 minutes or until golden brown.
 Cool on a wire rack.
 Remove foil strips and replace with ribbon; tie ribbon into a bow.
 Yield: 1 loaf.